CompTIA A+ Certification - Accelerated Training for 1001/1002 Course Outline

 Do you have limited or no IT experience?

-If you have limited or no prior IT experience, we recommend that you enroll in the full 5-day classes that prepare you for each exam, 220-1001 and 220-1002 separately.
-For more information on these classes see these outlines:
+If you have limited or no prior IT experience, this course may not be appropriate.
+Instead, we recommend you enroll in the two 5-day classes that prepare you for each exam, 220-1001 and 220-1002, separately.
+For information on those classes go to:

 CompTIA A+ Certification - Exam 220-1001 Core 1